x56080/SequoiaDB/doc/src/manual/Manual/Sequoiadb_Command/Sdb/dropUsr_en.md

 >Note：

->* When dropping the last user of role "admin", we should be sure there is no more user of role "monitor" remained.
-Otherwise, the operation will fail.
+>* When deleting a user, if there is no user other than the user to be deleted in the cluster who possesses the built-in role _root or the old version admin, the deletion will fail.

 ##RETURN VALUE##